On this page we will tell you generally about the:

 - New Zealanders or international participants are welcome.

-- The minimum entry requirements for all three are essentially a good high school education (or equivalent knowledge and skills), some knowledge of chemistry (typical of a year of high school chemistry) and good English communications skills (details on pages for each programme).
+- The minimum entry requirements are essentially a good high school education (or equivalent knowledge and skills), some knowledge of chemistry (typically a year of high school chemistry), and good English communication skills (details on pages for each programme).
 Although no degree is required for entry, each of these programmes can be of value to participants with degrees.

 - Chemistry and microbiology for laboratory work is included (with some flexibility to focus more on one or the other).

-- Participants are not left to flounder on their own; we monitor how they are doing.
+- Participants are not left to flounder on their own; we monitor how they are doing, and provide tutorial help.

 - Other providers have programmes that are more appropriate if you want to work in a medical lab, although a medical lab background can be excellent for these programmes.